top of page

 second line of defence

-The second imaginary circle was created immediately around the house.
-Indeed, this was done by digging grooves, or furrows.
-Besides, these ditches probably functioned as little channels to collect water.
-Rainwater fell from the roof into these grooves and led into central sweet water wells.
 The same grooves also functioned as protection against evil spirits.
-Collecting rainwater was vital for the terp dwellers, since sweet water was often scarce on the salt marshes.
-The Roman Pliny the Elder wrote already in the first century about these water pits, read our post Shipwrecked people of the salt marshes.
+Collecting rainwater was vital for the terp dwellers, since fresh water was often scarce on the salt marshes.
+The Roman Pliny the Elder wrote already in the first century AD about these water pits - read our blog post Shipwrecked people of the salt marshes.

 third line of defence

 Then, the third circle.
 This was the farmyard itself.
 The force field of the yard was energized with all kinds of deposits, mainly placed in pits.
 It could be clay pots, again with possible food offerings inside, animal bones and potsherds.
 Complete skeletons of horses and, regularly, of big dogs have been found too.
-For more about these fearsome war dogs, read our post How to bury your mother-in-law.
+For more about these fearsome war dogs, read our blog post How to bury your mother-in-law.

 fourth line of defence

 The final, fourth, circle was made by another round of grooves, furrows and ditches.
 These bordered the yard.
-Again, in these ditches deposits were placed.
-This could be in-tact (miniature) pots, pottery, potsherds and animal bones.
+Again, deposits were placed in these ditches.
+This could be in-tact (miniature) pots, pottery, potsherds, and animal bones.
 Not always, but pots and pottery also were smashed when deposited.
-Sometimes even bronze Roman statuettes and brooches were placed in the grooves.
-If the ditches were filled, e.g. because of a terp enlargement, again ritual deposits were being made.
+Sometimes even bronze Roman statuettes and brooches were placed in grooves.
+If ditches were filled due to, for example, a terp enlargement, again ritual deposits were being made.
 Why disband a good protective force field, after it was sealed off?
-Or was it a way to say 'thanks' for all the protective work done the years before?
-Some archaeologists argue that deposits were being made when a groove or ditch was dug in new land as a means of compensation for the goddesses and spirits for the infringement of 'their' lands (Tuin 2015).
+Or was it a way to say 'thanks' to the ditch and its water for all the protective work done the years before?

 deposits in water by S.J.
 Goetze